 "So, how are you going to show us how to help you?"
 Hangman asked.

-“We survive by stealth with occasional violence,” Lady Anna answered.
-“Not only stealth like when you snuck up behind me at the house.
-Completely blending into the background of humans so that when it’s time to spring our occasional violence, the FCV never sees us coming.”
+"We survive by stealth with occasional bursts of violence," Lady Anna answered.
+"Not only stealth like when you snuck up behind me at the house.
+Completely blending into the background of humans so when it’s time to spring our occasional violence, the FCV never sees us coming."

 "It also helps when the Society sends the occasional assassins after us," the Guildmaster said, walking into the room.
 Vanessa trailed behind him.
 "Thankfully, they no longer have your services.
 I’d hate to think what they could do if this young kin was still in their employ."
 He nodded to Vanessa who was standing next to Hangman inspecting his injuries.